 - On a wooden board roll the strips out into long strands, starting in the middle and working your way out.

-- Place the finished strands onto a baking tray lined with baking paper and liberally dusted with course semolina to stop them sticking.
+- Place the finished strands onto a baking tray lined with baking paper and liberally dusted with coarse semolina to stop them sticking.

 Notes